nevermined-io/nvm-docs/docs/architecture/specs/Spec-COMPUTE.md

 * **MARKETPLACE** - Exposes a web interface allowing the users to publish and purchase assets and services associated to these assets.
 It also facilitates the discovery of assets.
 * **SDK** - Software library encapsulating the Nevermined business logic.
 It's used to interact with all the components & APIs of the system.
-It's currently implemented in the following packages:
+It's currently implemented in the following package:
   - [nevermined-sdk-js](https://github.com/nevermined-io/sdk-js) - JavaScript version of the Nevermined SDK to be integrated with front-end applications.
-  - [nevermined-sdk-py](https://github.com/nevermined-io/sdk-py) - Python version of the Nevermined SDK to be integrated with back-end applications.
-The primary users are data scientists.
 * [SMART CONTRACTS](https://github.com/nevermined-io/contracts) - Solidity Smart Contracts providing the Service Agreements business logic.
 * [NODE](https://github.com/nevermined-io/node) - Microservice to be executed by PUBLISHERS.
 It exposes an